Updated on 2024-09-30 GMT+08:00

 Enabling NUMA Affinity Scheduling for Volcano

-1. Enable static CPU management.
-For details, see Enabling the CPU Management Policy.
+1. Enable static CPU management in the node pool.
+For details, see Enabling CPU Management for a Custom Node Pool.

 1. Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose Nodes.
 On the right of the page, click the Node Pools tab and choose More > Manage in the Operation column of the target node pool.